Jake Flannigan, NP

 Online & Campus Based - Visit Website

-Johns Hopkins University's Doctor of Nursing Practice (DNP) in Adult-Gerontological Primary Care Nurse Practitioner prepares advanced practice nurses to provide comprehensive, high-quality healthcare for adult and older adult populations.
-This rigorous 3-year online program with onsite immersions equips students with advanced clinical skills, evidence-based decision-making techniques, and leadership capabilities.
-Students learn to diagnose and manage complex health conditions, conduct sophisticated assessments, and transform healthcare delivery across various settings.
-With an estimated tuition of $1,997 per credit, the program requires a minimum GPA of 3.0, an active RN license, and one year of nursing experience.
-Graduates are prepared to take national certification exams and emerge as clinical scholars ready to lead interdisciplinary healthcare teams.
+Johns Hopkins University's DNP Adult-Gerontological Primary Care Nurse Practitioner program prepares advanced practice nurses for comprehensive healthcare delivery to adult and older adult populations.
+This three-year hybrid curriculum develops sophisticated clinical skills, evidence-based decision-making techniques, and leadership capabilities.
+Students learn to diagnose and manage complex health conditions across various settings, completing 960 clinical hours.
+The program requires a minimum 3.0 GPA and one year of nursing experience, positioning graduates to lead interdisciplinary healthcare teams and pursue national certification.

 Online & Campus Based - Visit Website